mindmotivate/HashiCorp_Terraform/Tale_of_two_regions_Part_2.md

   depends_on = [aws_internet_gateway.app1_igw]
 }
 ```
-Once you have pasted the code run the following terrraform terminal commands:
+Once you have pasted and saved your code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan
 terraform apply
 ```
 ### 6. Route Tables**
+1. Create a new file called `5-Routed.tf` in your project directory.<br>
+2. Copy and paste the Route code from the forked "class5" repository.<br>
+3. *Note: The route table provides intructions regarding how traffic is routed.<br>
+4. Add your desired tags.<br>
+5. "SAVE" (Ctrl-S) your file!<br>
 ```
 resource "aws_route_table" "private" {
   vpc_id = aws_vpc.app1.id